j5s/bin2src/examples/windows/cshell/README.md

 ### Runs the "open calc" example

-This example is a common C shellcode that opens the calculator on windows.
+This example is a so common C shellcode that opens the windows calc.

-There are two version of the same example, one with Intel syntax and other with AT&T syntax.
+There are two version of the same example, one using Intel syntax and the other using AT&T syntax.

 <a name="GAS"></a>
 ### AT&T

-The assembly source code [example.S][3] was compiled with GNU assembler and the binary `.text` section of the object file was extracted with objcopy, with the commands:
+The assembly source code [example.S][3] was compiled with GNU assembler and the binary `.text` section of the object file was extracted with objcopy:

     as --64 example.S -o example.o

     objcopy -O binary -j .text example.o example.bin

-The command line used to create the template C file with the shellcode:
+The command line used to create the C file with the shellcode:

     bin2src --out-language cshell --hex example.bin

-And the binary was converted to a C template file [example.c][4].

-The template was duplicated to [example_final.c][5] and altered to include the `windows.h` header, alloc a virtual page with read, write and execute access where the shellcode was transfered.
+The template was duplicated to [example_final.c][5] and altered to include the `windows.h` header, to allow the allocation of a virtual page with read, write and execute access where the shellcode was stored.

-The variable `shell_func` was assigned to the new page allocated (at the template, it was a direct pointer to the shellcode and that doesn't works because of the memory protection at data pages) and executed as a function.
+The variable `shell_func` was assigned to the new page (at the generated template, it is a direct pointer to the shellcode and **it doesn't works**, because of the page memory protection) and executed as a function.

-After the execution, the Windows Calculator is at the desktop and the page is released.
+After the execution, the Windows Calculator will open and the allocated page will be released.

 Versions used for tests: